djeada/Frontend-Notes/notes/02_css.md

 - **Capabilities**: Using CSS, developers can control various visual aspects such as colors, positions, dimensions, and even complex animations.

-## Skills Every CSS Developer Should Acquire:
+## Skills Every CSS Developer Should Have

 1. **Basic Styling**: Understanding how to adjust properties like colors, borders, and fonts.